rharder/asyncpushbullet/readme.rst

 -  The wonderful requests library.
 -  The magical python-magic library.
--  The amazing aiohttp library (for Python 3.5+ and asyncio operations)
+-  The amazing aiohttp library

 Usage
 -----